jrcain-usgs/asc-public-docs/docs/how-to-guides/software-management/public-release-process.md

 * Ensure the OS on the machine you are building the release on is the appropriate operating system (Mac OS 11.6 or Ubuntu 18 LTS).

-    * If you do not have access to a Ubuntu 18 LTS, you can ssh into prog28.

 ### Part B: Setup Anaconda